Photo by AJ_Watt from Getting Images Signature via Canva.com

 Still, a finished basement can add value to your home, so it’s a good idea to take a look at the market, your finances, and your selling timeline to make an educated decision as to whether you should start this project.

-Getting your house ready to sell is an undoubtedly large undertaking, even if you’re a seasoned home seller.
-With all of the tools and resources made available, you can have the confidence to budget your repair projects and get to work.
+Getting your house ready to sell is undoubtedly a significant undertaking, even if you’re a seasoned home seller.
+With all the tools and resources made available, you can have the confidence to budget your repair projects and get started.
 And when you’re ready to list your immaculate home on the market, you know where to go—MilitaryByOwner!